HackYourFuture/interviewpreparation/graduation_Interviews.md

 ![InterviewPreparation](assets/interviewgrad.jpg)

-To graduate from HackYourFuture, you will have might have to pass a soft-skills graduation interview as well as a technical interview with the HYF team (these could also be combined in only 1 meeting).
+To graduate from HackYourFuture, you will have to pass a soft-skills graduation interview as well as a technical interview with the HYF team (these could also be combined in only one meeting).

-If you pass these interviews and the graduation project is finalised, you will officially graduate and we will start sending your CV's to companies!
+If you pass these interviews and the graduation project is finalised, you will officially graduate and we will start sending your CVs to companies!
 Expect a lot of interviews and technical assignments coming your way!

 If we think that you are not ready yet, we will discuss your particular situation and come up with a tailored plan for the time to come.
 The plan really depends on you and what we think you need to improve, but here are some examples as reference: